opencollective/documentation/fiscal-hosts/managing-your-collectives/vendors.md

 By default, only Fiscal Host admins are able to submit expenses to Vendors.
 However, you can enable expense submitters to also submit expenses to your Vendors.&#x20;

 To enable this, go to the Fiscal Host Dashboard > Settings > Policies.
-There you will find an option to enable all users to submit expenses to Vendors
+There you will find an option to enable all users to submit expenses to Vendors.

+### Creating vendors inline

+Fiscal host admins can create vendors without leaving the expense or expected funds flow:

+* **Expense submission:** On the **Who is getting paid** step, select **A vendor** and type a new name in the picker.
+Choose **Create vendor: {name}** to create and select a vendor scoped to that collective.
+* **Add Funds / Expected Funds:** In the contributor or source picker, type a new vendor name and choose **Create vendor: {name}**.

+Non-host submitters (when the vendor policy is enabled) can search and select existing vendors but cannot create new ones inline.
+Use **Dashboard > Vendors** to manage the vendor directory.

 <figure><img src="../../.gitbook/assets/image (67).png" alt="Screenshot of Fiscal Host Policy settings, showing the ability to allow all users to submit expenses on behalf of Vendors."><figcaption></figcaption></figure>